rsocket/rsocket/Protocol.md

 ## Fragmentation And Reassembly

-RESPONSE frames may respresent a large object and MAY need to be fragmented to fit within the Frame Data size.
+RESPONSE frames may represent a large object and MAY need to be fragmented to fit within the Frame Data size.
 When this occurs, the RESPONSE __F__ flag indicates if more fragments follow this frame.

 ## Stream Sequences and Lifetimes